Elizabeth Ryan (swimmer)

-Elizabeth M. Ryan (January 4, 1923 – May 1998) was an American competition swimmer who represented the United States at the 1936 Summer Olympics in Berlin, Germany.
-As a 13-year-old, Ryan swam for the third-place U.S. team in the preliminary heats of the women's 4×100-meter freestyle relay, helping the Americans qualify for the event final.
-Under the 1936 Olympic swimming rules, she did not receive a medal because she did not swim in the final.
+Elizabeth "Pat" Mary Ryan (January 4, 1923 – May 1998) was an American competition swimmer who competed for the Women's Swimming Association of New York, and represented the United States at the 1936 Summer Olympics in Berlin, Germany in a preliminary heat of the women's 4×100-meter freestyle relay.
+As she swam only in the preliminary heat of the relay and not the final, under the 1936 Olympic swimming rules, she did not receive a medal.